Divided powers on abelian varieties: Introduction

 of \cite[Prop.
 2.9]{cycle-etale} and the fact that $H^0(A,\sH^3_\et(\Q/\Z(2)))=0$ since $\cd(k(A))=2$.
 Thus Esnault's example cannot exist in this case.
-Similarly, the following proposition shows that the counterexample of \cite{EGS} disappears when we replace Chow groups by étale Chow groups.
+Similarly, the following proposition shows that the counterexamples of \cite{EGS,EGS2} disappear when we replace Chow groups by étale Chow groups.
+Here $g$ is arbitrary.

 \begin{prop} Let $x\in CH^i_\et(A)$.
 Then $x^r$ is divisible by $(r!)_p$ in $CH^{ir}_\et(A)$ for any $r\ge 1$, where $p$ is the exponential characteristic of $k$ and $(n)_p$ denotes the largest divisor of an integer $n$ which is prime to $p$. \end{prop}